-Dear Mr. Electrician: I want to have a portable generator sub-panel for circuits in my house such as the furnace, the sump pump, and the refrigerator.
-How can I install this?
+Dear Mr. Electrician: How do I install a portable generator sub-panel?
+I want to have a generator sub-panel for circuits in my house such as the furnace, the sump pump, and the refrigerator.

 Answer: There are a few types of generator sub-panels available.
 Some of them come pre-wired from the factory and it is just a matter of connecting the flexible conduit to the main electrical panel and then making all of the electrical connections as per the instructions.
 That type of sub-panel can only be used directly adjacent to the main electrical panel.